 - UNGC Principle 6: we support the elimination of discrimination in respect of employment and occupation

 The UN principles are integrated in operational policies and procedures.
 For example, our “People Policy” and “People Standard” that relate to the management of employees and the “Novozymes Standard on Occupational Health and Safety” ensure that the UN principles are upheld in our organization.
-Moreover, this position paper also applies to our business partners.

 Although human rights and labor standards are universal, the relevance of the various issues differs across geographies and business activity.
 We seek to take appropriate measures to avoid and mitigate adverse human rights impacts.